Pittsburg–Chartierville Border Crossing: 1999 remote inspection incident

 On December 19, Garofalo tried to enter the U.S. at the Beecher Falls–East Hereford Border Crossing with a man who claimed to be Algerian—when an initial inspection detected her recent failed entry, a search was conducted, which found that the man had a forged French passport; both were arrested.
 Garofalo was later found to have ties to Ahmed Ressam, an Algerian member of al-Qaeda who was arrested by Customs Service officials in Port Angeles, Washington, on December 14, 1999, when he tried to enter the U.S. with explosives hidden in the trunk of his car.
-It was later established that Ressam planned to bomb Los Angeles International Airport (LAX) on New Year's Eve 1999.
+It was later established that Ressam planned to bomb Los Angeles International Airport (LAX) on New Year's Eve 1999 as part of the 2000 millennium attack plots.

 At Beecher Falls, Garofalo's vehicle contained no explosives, but trace elements were detected, suggesting that it previously had contained explosive material.
 What role, if any, Garofalo may have had with the millennium attack plots remains unclear.
 Garofalo was prosecuted on alien smuggling charges, largely on the strength of the audio recording of her declarations via the RVIS.
 Statements she made that evening, which included that her traveling companion was her brother, were proven to be untrue.
 At that time, the Pittsburg border station was the only one of the 163 U.S. land border stations where both audio and video of primary inspections were recorded.
 Garofalo pleaded guilty in February 2000 and was allowed to return to Canada; she received a sentence of two years' probation in May 2000.
 Ultimately, it was determined that the man arrested with Garofalo was actually Moroccan—he remained in jail until May 2000, when he was sentenced to two years' supervised release and was returned to Canada.
 While there was no failure of the RVIS, this incident prompted the Immigration and Naturalization Service to cease using it.
 The program as a whole was suspended following the September 11 attacks, and was decommissioned in November 2002.